Mirror tokens logo Republic Mirror Tokens

 This site (the "Site") is owned and maintained by OpenDeal Inc., which is not a registered broker-dealer.
 OpenDeal Inc. does not give investment advice, endorsement, analysis or recommendations with respect to any securities.
 All securities listed here are being offered by, and all information included on this Site is the responsibility of, the applicable issuer of such securities.
 The intermediary facilitating the offering will be identified in such offering’s documentation.

-All broker-dealer related securities activity is conducted by OpenDeal Broker LLC, an affiliate of OpenDeal Inc. and OpenDeal Portal LLC, and a registered broker-dealer, and member of FINRA | SiPC, located at 1345 Avenue of the Americas, 15th Floor, New York, NY 10105, please check our background on FINRA’s BrokerCheck.
+All related securities activity is conducted by OpenDeal Broker LLC a registered broker-dealer, Member of FINRA and SiPC, an affiliate of OpenDeal Inc. and OpenDeal Portal LLC, located at 149 5th Avenue, 10th Floor, New York, NY 10010.
+Please check our background on FINRA’s BrokerCheck.

 Certain pages discussing the mechanics and providing educational materials regarding regulation crowdfunding offerings may refer to OpenDeal Broker LLC and OpenDeal Portal LLC collectively as “Republic”, solely for explanatory purposes.

-Neither OpenDeal Inc., OpenDeal Portal LLC nor OpenDeal Broker LLC make investment recommendations and no communication, through this Site or in any other medium should be construed as a recommendation for any security offered on or off this investment platform.
-Investment opportunities posted on this Site are private placements of securities that are not publicly traded, involve a high degree of risk, may lose value, are subject to holding period requirements and are intended for investors who do not need a liquid investment.
+Neither OpenDeal Inc., OpenDeal Portal LLC nor OpenDeal Broker LLC make investment recommendations and no communication, through this Site, or in any other medium, should be construed as a recommendation for any security offered on or off this investment platform.
+Investment opportunities posted on this Site are private placements of securities that are not publicly traded, involve a high degree of risk, may lose value including the total loss of invested capital, are subject to holding period requirements and are intended for investors who do not need a liquid investment.
 Past performance is not indicative of future results.
 Investors must be able to afford the loss of their entire investment.
-Only qualified investors, which may be restricted to only Accredited Investors or non-U.S. persons, may invest in offerings hosted by OpenDeal Broker.
+Only qualified investors, who understand the risks of early-stage investment and who meet the Republic's investment criteria may invest.
+Investors may be restricted to only Accredited Investors or non-U.S. persons, to invest in offerings hosted by OpenDeal Broker.
+Neither OpenDeal Inc., OpenDeal Portal LLC nor OpenDeal Broker LLC, nor any of their officers, directors, agents and employees make any warranty, express or implied, of any kind whatsoever related to the adequacy, accuracy or completeness of any information on this Site or the use of information on this site.
+Offers to sell securities can only be made through official offering documents that contain important information about the investment and the issuers, including risks.
+Investors should carefully read the offering documents.
+Investors should conduct their own due diligence and are encouraged to consult with their tax, legal and financial advisors.

 By accessing the Site and any pages thereof, you agree to be bound by the Terms of Use and Privacy Policy.
 Please also see OpenDeal Broker’s Business Continuity Plan and Additional Risk Disclosures.
 All issuers offering securities under regulation crowdfunding as hosted by OpenDeal Portal LLC are listed on the All Companies Page.
 The inclusion or exclusion of an issuer on the Platform Page and/or Republic’s Homepage, which includes offerings conducted under regulation crowdfunding as well as other exemptions from registration, is not based upon any endorsement or recommendation by OpenDeal Inc, OpenDeal Portal LLC, or OpenDeal Broker LLC, nor any of their affiliates, officers, directors, agents, and employees.
 Rather, issuers of securities may, in their sole discretion, opt-out of being listed on the Platform Page and Homepage.